 Other alternatives that some women choose include asking family and friends to assume formal or informal foster care/guardianship of the child.
 If whatever causes you to question your ability to parent is a short term circumstance and you are not concerned that it will reoccur, foster care would allow you to get from “Point A” to “Point B” in your life.

 If you would like to explore adoption and live in Indiana, contact us at Kirsh & Kirsh, P.C..
-We have helped THOUSANDS of women with adoption plans over the last 35+ years.
+We have helped many women with adoption plans over the last 35+ years.
 We have lots of wonderful, carefully screened, loving families who cannot wait to welcome a baby into their hearts and homes.

 You can call, text and or email us anytime.
 To contact us—call: 317-575-5555, text: 317-721-2030, email: AdoptionSupport@kirsh.com, or Facebook message: https://www.facebook.com/KirshandKirsh/.
 We answer our office phone 24 hours a day, every single day.
 We try to respond to emails and text messages within minutes of receipt.